opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 ### Development Skills
 1. Java (J2SE) development:
 	* Experience with managing and using dependencies in Java.
-	* Experience Object Oriented designing and coding.
+	* Experience with Object Oriented design and code.
 2. OSGi framework:
 	* Although this document provides details on OSC plugin creation with respect to OSGi, framework experience is helpful.
 3. Computer Networking: